Idiocracy: Reception

 Although it was not screened in advance for critics, Idiocracy received positive reviews.
 On Rotten Tomatoes, the film has a score of 71%, with an average rating of 6.4/10, based on 52 reviews.
 The website's "Critics Consensus" for the film reads, "Frustratingly uneven yet enjoyable overall, Idiocracy skewers society's devolution with an amiably goofy yet deceptively barbed wit."
-On Metacritic, the film has a score of 66 out of 100, based on reviews from 12 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 66 out of 100, based on reviews from 12 critics, indicating "generally favorable" reviews.

 Los Angeles Times reviewer Carina Chocano described it as "spot on" satire and a "pitch-black, bleakly hilarious vision of an American future", although the "plot, naturally, is silly and not exactly bound by logic.
 But it's Judge's gimlet-eyed knack for nightmarish extrapolation that makes Idiocracy a cathartic delight."
-In an Entertainment Weekly review only 87 words long, Joshua Rich gave the film an "EW Grade" of "D", stating that "Mike Judge implores us to reflect on a future in which Britney and K-Fed are like the new Adam and Eve."
+In an Entertainment Weekly review, Joshua Rich gave the film an "EW Grade" of "D", stating that "Mike Judge implores us to reflect on a future in which Britney and K-Fed are like the new Adam and Eve."
 The A.V.
 Club's Nathan Rabin found Luke Wilson "perfectly cast ... as a quintessential everyman"; and wrote of the film "Like so much superior science fiction, Idiocracy uses a fantastical future to comment on a present. ...
 There's a good chance that Judge's smartly lowbrow Idiocracy will be mistaken for what it's satirizing."

-The film was also well received in other countries.
+Gerald Casale, a founding member of the new wave band Devo, said Idiocracy is "the movie Devo should have made."
 John Patterson, critic for The Guardian, wrote, "Idiocracy isn't a masterpiece—Fox seems to have stiffed Judge on money at every stage—but it's endlessly funny", and of the film's popularity, described seeing the film "in a half-empty house.
 Two days later, same place, same show—packed-out."
 Brazilian news magazine Veja called the film "politically incorrect", recommending that readers see the DVD and wrote "the film went flying through [American] theaters and did not open in Brazil.
 Proof that the future contemplated by Judge is not that far away."

-Critic Alexandre Koball, of the Brazilian website CinePlayers.com, gave the movie a score of 5 out of 5.
+Critic Alexandre Koball of the Brazilian website CinePlayers.com gave the movie a score of 5 out of 5.
 Another staff reviewer wrote, "Idiocracy is not exactly ... funny nor ... innovative but it's a movie to make you think, even if for five minutes.
 And for that it manages to stay one level above the terrible average of comedy movies released in the last years in the United States."